MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ````{tab-set-code}

 ```{code-block} shell
-git checkout -b sodium
+git switch -c sodium
 ```
 ````

-This command creates the branch and checks it out (the `-b` stands for `branch`).
+This command creates the branch and checks it out.
 Alternatively, we could have used the commands `git branch sodium` and `git checkout sodium`.
 In general, your branch name should describe the feature or changes that you plan to make on the branch.